Boomerbeatdown/Apex-Fantasy-Football/README.md

     return score

     Feature Highlights

-	•	Dynamic Rulebook: Tailor your league’s rules with a robust enforcement engine that adapts to different formats.
+    - Dynamic Rulebook**: Customize your league’s rules with a robust enforcement engine adaptable to multiple formats, providing flexibility in structure and rule application.
-	•	Advanced Player Metrics: Evaluate player performances with comprehensive stats and custom metrics.
+    - Advanced Player Metrics**: Dive deep into player performance with comprehensive stats and custom metrics, tailored to highlight individual player value and team fit.
-	•	Customizable Draft Formats: Flexibility in drafting, allowing snake, auction, and keeper drafts with tradeable picks.
+    - Customizable Draft Formats**: Choose from various draft formats, including snake, auction, and keeper drafts, with options for tradeable picks to enhance strategic depth.
-	•	Interactive Transaction System: Real-time trade auctions, counter-proposals, and waiver management using a FAAB budget.
+    - Interactive Transaction System**: Manage transactions in real-time with features like trade auctions, counter-proposals, and FAAB-based waiver management, bringing added excitement to league trades and acquisitions.
-	•	Data-Driven Insights: Utilize predictive analytics and roster optimization tools to make better decisions.
+    - Roster Options & Tools**: Tailor team composition with diverse roster options, including offensive and defensive players, special teams, practice squads, and minor league rosters.
+Utilize tools like the salary cap management assistant and waiver wire assistant to maintain a competitive edge.
+    - Data-Driven Insights**: Leverage predictive analytics, roster optimization tools, and the trade analyzer for smarter, data-backed decisions and season-long success.
+    - Scoring Modifiers**: Apply unique scoring features like Team Captains, Head Coach bonuses, Home Field Advantage, and Best Bench, adding layers of strategy to each matchup.
-	•	Detailed Team & Player History: Visualize the progress and achievements of teams and players across seasons.
+    - Detailed Team & Player History**: Track the journey of teams and players over seasons with in-depth records, awards, hall of fame entries, and rivalry logs, visualizing the legacy and growth of your league.
-	•	Community Engagement: Foster an engaging experience through polls, rankings, and message boards.
+    - Contract System**: Implement a contract structure for players, adding realism and long-term planning to league management.
+    - Community Engagement**: Encourage league interaction through features like polls, rankings, message boards, and rivalry tracking for an engaging social experience.
+    - League & Team Branding**: Customize league and team visuals with branding tools, allowing logos, colors, and themes that reflect each league's unique identity.
+Apex Fantasy Football combines these features and more into a flexible, robust platform, enabling leagues to customize their experience to match any fantasy football vision.

 Technology Stack